William Shakespeare, King Lear

 |King Lear Teaching Unit|

-A teaching unit and individual learning packet from Prestwick House.
-Includes chapter-by-chapter study guides, discussion questions, vocabulary, assessments and keys, and introductory material.
+Includes chapter-by-chapter study guides, discussion questions, vocabulary, assessments and keys, and key quotations.

 Classical Theatre of Harlem Study Guide: King Lear